merschformann/exvis/README.md

 ## Preview

-Shown here are visualizations of instances from the Hans Mittelmann benchmark set.
+Shown here are visualizations of instances from the [MIPLIB 2017 set][MIPLIB2017].

 | | |
 |:-------------------------:|:-------------------------:|